open/close all folders

 - While the students are checking their academic rankings, Keigo does it to Ichigo after discovering Ichigo's high standing and calling him a nerd.

 - Averted with the Akanbes in Smile Pretty Cure! who have nothing to do with this trope.
-However, some of them stick out their tongue, though, but they don't pull down their lower eyelid.
+Some of them stick out their tongue but they don't pull down their lower eyelid.

 - In Kingdom Hearts II, Kairi does this to Axel when she escapes with Pluto into the Dark Realm, leading them both to Twilight Town.